Digital Safety and Wellbeing Resource Kete and Online Workshops Bundle

 Research tells us what our young people need to develop resilience, capabilities, and literacies to safely navigate the digital landscape and foster wellbeing.

-We’ve synthesised these into a ‘Digital Rights’ Framework for educators of lower primary, upper primary, and secondary levels.
 These resources are a powerful yet simple way to think about opportunities for students from a ‘Rights’ perspective.

 Beginning